nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 You can make similar modifications to the ipnrc file as well.

-In the ionconfig file, you want to comment out or delete the `wmKey` entry.
-Since we are running these two nodes on different hosts, we recommend not specifying any IPC key values but let ION use the default value.
+In the ionconfig file, you want to comment out or delete the `wmKey` and `sdrName` entries.
+Since we are running these two nodes on different hosts, we always let ION use the default values for these parameters.

+If you don’t do this you get an error on startup.

 Repeat the same updates for host B by appropriately substituting old IP address to that of the new hosts.